 The message doesn’t change, but the same information is gleaned from fewer words.
 This reads easier and allows the story to keep moving at a better pace.

+It may seem logical at first, but this doesn’t tend to work.
+Readers are interested in trouble, change, and drama rather than extreme contentment.
 This is why conflict is so significant.
-This is why any good story structure will include some form of the “inciting incident” early on in the story.
-Be wary of too much happy, especially in your first few chapters.
+Any good story structure will include some form of the “inciting incident” early on in the story.
+Be wary of too much happiness, especially in your first few chapters.

-Confusing Point of View
+8. Confusing Point of View

 Many novels, however, change perspective at times and this can easily become confusing.
 Going from the thoughts and feelings of one character directly into that of another is too difficult for a reader to follow.
 It may make sense to you as the author, but that’s because you created the scenario.

-Not Knowing the Plot
+9. Not Knowing the Plot

 Nothing has to be set in stone, but it does need to be premeditated.
 Things can change as your story grows and evolves, but you need a clear direction before you get started.